MadeOfMagicAndWires/qBit-plugins/README.md

 [Nyaa.pantsu](https://nyaa.pantsu.cat) and [Nyaa.si](https://nyaa.si) are
 drop-in replacements for the now removed NyaaTorrents.

-[Skytorrents](https://skytorrents.in) is a clean, ad-free, privacy focused torrent search engine.
+[Sky Torrents](https://skytorrents.in) is a clean, ad-free, privacy focused torrent search engine.

 Installation
 ------------